 By comparison, some hedge funds trade frequently and generate short-term gains, which are taxed as ordinary income at rates as high as 39.6 percent, plus a 3.8 percent Medicare surtax.
 “That’s highly tax inefficient,” Drossman said.

 Investors should consider purchasing assets that generate income taxed at ordinary rates including high-yield and emerging-market debt through tax-deferred retirement plans.
 They should also buy tax-efficient assets such as municipal bonds and commodities through a taxable account, said Dean Junkans, chief investment officer at Wells Fargo & Co.
-(WFC)’s private bank.
+(WFC:US)’s private bank.

 “The cost of ignoring those strategies has gone up for a lot of investors,” Junkans said.

 Top earners who want to shift investments from taxable accounts to tax-deferred ones, or vice versa, have to plan ahead -- often over a span of more than one year, Junkans said.
 Transfers may involve liquidating some holdings, which can generate their own tax consequences, he said.

 A focus for high earners should be to harvest losses throughout the year to offset later gains, said Bragar of Aspiriant.
 “That’s one of the everyday blocking and tackling that every investor can do” to save on taxes this year or in the future, she said.